thinkphp/computer-science-in-c/README.md

 3. Familiarize yourself with the course materials and resources.
 4. Join the course discussion forum to connect with instructors and peers.

-## _____________________

-### Preface

-C is a general-purpose programming language which features economy of expression, modern control flow, and a rich set of operators.
-C is not a very high level language, nor a big one, and is not specialized to any particular area of application.
-But its absence of restrictions and its generality make it more convenient and effective for many tasks than supposedly more power languages.
-C was designed for and implemented on the UNIX operating system on the DEC PDP-11, by Dennis Ritchie.
-The operating system, the C compiler, and essentially all UNIX applications program (including all of the software used to prepare this course) are written in C.

 ### Educational Codeforces